 The draft also caps costs for owners by limiting the leverage that top prospects have.
 Under the sport’s previous collective bargaining agreement, international prospects such as Aroldis Chapman and Yasiel Puig signed contracts worth tens of millions of dollars, proving that general managers are eager to spend for impact amateur players.

-Yet domestic players such as Bryce Harper and Manny Machado don’t get to leverage their value because of spending restrictions.
-Teams face strict penalties for exceeding their allotted bonus pools, which range from $2.7 to $11.7 million per organization in 2013.
+Yet domestic players such as Carlos Rodon and Brady Aiken don’t get to leverage their value because of spending restrictions.
+Teams face strict penalties for exceeding their allotted bonus pools, which range from $2.2 to $14.2 million per organization in 2014.

 Known as the Rule 4 draft, the amateur draft, or the first-year player draft, the event pales in comparison to other sports’ drafts even after some successful recent efforts to reach a mainstream audience.

-While players like Andrew Wiggins, Nathan MacKinnon and Robert Griffin III can contribute at the highest level soon after being selected, baseball’s top prospects almost always require extended time at the minor league level.
+While top hockey, football and basketball prospects contribute at the highest level soon after being selected, baseball’s top draftees almost always require extended time at the minor league level.